ElioLopez/deepl-srt-python/README.md

 in his spirit.
 ```

-This python script takes the two lines phrases, joint them and send it to deepl API,
+This python script takes the two lines phrases in the file, joint them and send it
-and split theanswer back to an output file (is not sendig the line numbers and
+to deepl API, then split the answer back to an output file (is not sendig the line
-start-end times, so you won't be charged for that).
+numbers and start-end times, so you won't be charged for that).
 Single line files are translated as is.

 ## Usage